DOREMUS-ANR/overture/README.md

 ![OVERTURE](client/src/img/logos/overture.logo.color.png)

 ### About
-DOREMUS Web App is based on the [DOREMUS model][1] that allows a detailed description of a musical work and the events associated with it (creation, execution, etc.).
+OVERTURE is based on the [DOREMUS model][1] that allows a detailed description of a musical work and the events associated with it (creation, execution, etc.).
 It allows the user to go through the musical database easily.

 It connects with a virtuoso sparql endpoint and gets the data using SPARQL queries.